anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I know not age, nor weariness nor defeat.
+Quote: Be yourself; everyone else is already taken.

-By: Rose Kennedy
+By: Oscar Wilde